eecs280staff/tutorials/docs/setup_visualstudio.md

 <img src="images/visualstudio050.png" width="512x" />

-Set a project name, we'll call our example project `p1-stats`.
+Set a project name, we'll call our example project `stats`.
 Pick a location where you'll store your projects.
 Check "Place solution and project in the same directory.
-We recommend this in EECS 280 so that everyone has a one-level structure (`p1-stats/main.cpp`) instead of a two-level structure (`p1-stats/p1-stats/main.cpp`).
+We recommend this in EECS 280 so that everyone has a one-level structure (`stats/main.cpp`) instead of a two-level structure (`stats/stats/main.cpp`).
 Click "Next".

 <div class="primer-spec-callout warning" markdown="1">
 **Pitfall:** Avoid paths that contain spaces.
 Spaces cause problems with some command line tools.